Sustainable Finance Infographic

 Disclosure of Sustainability Targets

 The European Commission (EC) will reinforce the disclosure and monitoring of the financial sector’s commitment to sustainability.
-With the proposal for a Corporate Sustainability Reporting Directive and the development of Sustainability Reporting Standards by the European Financial Reporting Advisory Group, financial institutions will be required to disclose their transition and decarbonization plans.
-With the Regulatory Technical Standards under the Sustainable Finance Disclosure Regulation (Regulation (EU) 2019/2088), the EC aims to enhance the disclosure and effectiveness of decarbonization action for all financial products.
+With the Corporate Sustainability Reporting Directive and the development of Sustainability Reporting Standards by the European Financial Reporting Advisory Group, financial institutions will be required to disclose their transition and decarbonization plans.
+With the Regulatory Technical Standards under the Sustainable Finance Disclosure Regulation (Regulation (EU) 2019/2088), the EC aims at enhancing the disclosure and effectiveness of decarbonization action for all financial products.
 The EC further welcomes voluntary pledges by financial institutions globally to adopt strategic science-based climate and sustainability targets and will examine how more guidance could ensure the credibility of such voluntary pledges.

 Monitor & Measure Capital Flows